bixb922/crank-organ/doc-software/README.md

 There are crank organs being used for unattended operation.
 In the "Crank and tune play parameters" of the configuration page, set the number of seconds between tunes, and tunes will play automatically one after the other with the indicated pause between tunes.
 As with manual operation, first the current setlist will be played, and when empty, the microcontroller will shuffle tunes.

 ## Battery calibration
 Battery calibration enables to show computed battery usage on the top of each page and on the home page.
 If you have other means to show battery level, this is of little interest.
+There is no battery sensor.
+The software predicts battery consumption.

 Battery calibration is done on the home page (index page).
 It will give information to the microcontroller to estimate the level of charge of the batteries based on the time the processor is on and on the time solenoid valves are on.